 Two days after that I saw the man a third time.
 He was again on a donkey and behind him trailed a good-looking horse, loaded with supplies, which he lead with a long rope.
 “Wow,” I thought, “riding proud, head high.
 His luck is really on the upswing.”
 I didn’t see him after that for almost a week, as I had gone to camp deeper in the Chapada country side with some Mineiro musicians.

 The following day, as I left out of Capão for good, we crossed paths for the last time, and made eye contact for the first time.
 The stone-faced little fellow nodded slightly as he rode past on his donkey, a short cigarette in the corner of his mouth.
-I suddenly became aware that he’d never shown dejection, nor satisfaction.
+I saw, suddenly, that he’d never shown dejection, nor pride.